-Workshops will be held at AACL-IJCNLP 2022 (The 2nd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 12th International Joint Conference on Natural Language Processing), which will be held in Taipei, Taiwan from November 21 through 24, 2022, with workshops to be held on November 24 2022.
+Workshops will be held at AACL-IJCNLP 2022 (The 2nd Conference of the Asia-Pacific Chapter of the Association for Computational Linguistics and the 12th International Joint Conference on Natural Language Processing), which will be held in Taipei, Taiwan from November 20 through 23, 2022.

 Proposals should be submitted as PDF documents.
 Note that submissions should essentially be ready to be turned into a Call for Workshop Papers within four weeks of notification (see Timelines below).

 The proposals should be at most two pages for the main proposal + at most two additional pages for information about organizers, program committee, and references.
 Thus the whole proposal should not be more than FOUR pages long.